 Thank you for taking an interest in the Anderson Lab.
-Since Dr. Anderson's postdoctoral training started in 2014, we have hosted undergraduates in the lab.
-Undergraduates have presented their science at symposiums, won research awards (Mary Gate Research Scholarship), co-authored papers with us (Journal of Experimental Medicine, Cancer Immunology Research, Journal for Immunotherapy of Cancer), secured competitive jobs in the biotech sector, and gone on to enroll in top graduate programs (University of Washington Pharmaceutical Bioengineering, Rutgers Biomedical Engineering).
+Since Dr. Anderson's postdoctoral training started in 2014, we have hosted many undergraduates in the lab.
+Undergraduates have presented their science at symposiums, won research awards (Mary Gate Research Scholarship, Hutcheson Undergraduate Research Fellowship, Minerva Fellowship), co-authored papers with us (Journal of Experimental Medicine, Cancer Immunology Research, Journal for Immunotherapy of Cancer), secured competitive jobs in the biotech sector, and gone on to enroll in top medical and graduate programs (University of Washington Pharmaceutical Bioengineering, Rutgers Biomedical Engineering).
 However, scientific research is challenging, and it is important to understand what to expect when considering undergraduate research.